f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-vmware.rst

 .. image:: ./assets/assets-vmware/23.png

-Steps to install VM (Client VM) running application workloads
+Steps to Ubuntu VM running application workloads
 --------------
+Now one more VM to run application workloads needs to be deployed.
+This VM will be connected to SMSv2 CE VM through SLI subnet which is private network.

 1. Login to VMware ESXi client

 *Note: UI in below screenshots might change based on version being used*